Items purchased from a company: classification by the Supplier

 Commodity Jurisdiction (CJ) - DDTC

-If after reviewing the U.S. Munitions List (USML) and then the Commerce Control List (CCL) you are unsure of the Export Jurisdiction of an item or service, contact the OEC
+If after reviewing the U.S. Munitions List (USML) and then the Commerce Control List (CCL) you are unsure of the Export Jurisdiction of an item or service, contact the OTC

 Commodity Classification request - BIS

-If you do not succeed to assign a classification number in the Commerce Control List to your item, the OEC may request an official ECCN classification to BIS via BIS-748P form.
+If you do not succeed in assigning a classification number in the Commerce Control List to your item, the OTC may request an official ECCN classification to BIS via BIS-748P form.
 Classification requests are processed within three to four weeks but vary on a case-by-case basis.
 More information about Commodity Classification.